Gentle Root Canal Treatment in Allen, TX

 What Happens If I Wait or Choose to Do Nothing?

-It’s completely normal to hope that toot pain will “settle down.”
-Sometimes it does – but when the cause is an infection inside the tooth, the problem usually doesn’t go away on its own.
-The nerve may temporarily stop hurting as it becomes more damaged, but the infection can continue to spread beneath the surface.
+It’s completely normal to hope that tooth pain will “settle down.”
+The nerve may temporarily stop hurting as it becomes more damaged, but the infection can continue spreading beneath the tooth, but the infection can continue to spread beneath the surface.

 The sooner an infected tooth is treated, the better the chance we can save it comfortably with a root canal.
 If you’re unsure, we can evaluate the tooth, review your X-rays, and help you understand your options – with no pressure or guessing.